jdonnerstag/pyfwf_db/README.rst

 - Large files: Files can be larger then memory
 - Multi-files: every file is considered a partition and multiple files can be combined into a single dataset
-- File replacement: sometimes files are redelivered, e.g. because the original one needed corrections.
+- File replacement: sometimes files get redelivered, e.g. because the original one needed corrections.
 Replacing these files is fast and effortless.
 - Evolving file structures: The exact field structure of a file type might change over time.
 With this library, no transformations or migrations are required.